Weaving a Story 2: oral stage: Final scene

 The final scene, consisting only of close-ups and no explicit images, is an implied sex scene between Misato and Kaji and was designed for airing in a protected time slot.
 The sequence lasts almost two minutes, with partly cut close-ups of the characters' faces.
 According to academic José Andrés Santiago Iglesias, this peculiar interrelation of shots is reminiscent of panel transitions in manga, and "pillow-shots" in Japanese classic cinema, a term which was borrowed from Japanese poetry and was first coined by film theorist Noël Burch to refer to scenes composed of apparently random shots, depicting events that are secondary to the main action.
 Panel transitions are used to define the overall mood or a place in a given scene, and "rather than acting as a bridge between separate moments", the Evangelion viewer "must assemble a single moment using scattered fragments".
 Misato's words were left up to Kotono Mitsuishi, her voice actress; the script had only Anno's direction that said: "Mitsuishi, I look forward to working with you".

 Because of the schedule, the staff concluded production of episodes just before the deadline, and TV Tokyo, the series' Japanese broadcaster, did not have enough time to check them.
-Toshimichi Ōtsuki, a representative of King Records and producer of the series, did not see the episode's final scene before the airing; he stated if he had known in advance what Anno had done, he would have stopped it.
-Staff members felt so tired due to the production schedule that they wanted to show a close-up of human genitalia so the show would be canceled at some point.
+According to writer Alexandre Marine, these production delays allowed Anno to insert a risky sex scene.
+Toshimichi Ōtsuki, a representative of King Records and producer of the series, did not see the episode's final scene before the airing; he stated that if he had known in advance what Anno had done, he would have stopped it.
+After the first few episodes, Anno largely stopped involving Ōtsuki in the series' production; only after the controversy over the implied sex scene did he bring him back in to help manage the fallout.
+Staff members felt so tired due to the production schedule that they wanted to show a close-up of human genitalia, so the show would be canceled at some point.
 Anno said he had been "under pressure" because of TV restrictions.
 He defended the inclusion of Misato's sex scene, saying sex and violence are integral parts of human life, and that these scenes were necessary for the unraveling of the plot and "understanding life".
-According to Anno, such topics, which usually kept away from children, should be shown in all their rawness, as a "poison" with which to immunize children and prepare them for real life.
+According to Anno, such topics, which are usually kept away from children, should be shown in all their rawness, as a "poison" with which to immunize children and prepare them for real life.
+Writer Vrai Kaiser noted that Misato and Kaji's "loving, consensual" sex conversation obscures their bodies despite having previously shown more on screen, so "nudity is primarily a mark not of intimacy but of vulnerability, and the naked body is indeed actively disassociated from sex more often than not" in the series.